ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ python -m pip install --user https://github.com/ansible/ansible/archive/stable-2.9.tar.gz

-See :ref:`from_source` for instructions on how to run ``ansible-base`` directly from source, without the requirement of installation.
+See :ref:`from_source` for instructions on how to run ``ansible-core`` directly from source, without the requirement of installation.

 .. _from_pip_venv: